top of page

 Copyright Karen Sole 2024

-Karen Sole is a member of the Internatonal Institute for Complementary Therapists, and of the International Systemic Constellations Association (isca-network.org).
+Karen Sole is a member of the International Institute for Complementary Therapists, and of the International Systemic Constellations Association (isca-network.org), and a member of ANZCI, the Aotearoa New Zealand Constellation Incorporated.
 She took her first training from Yildiz Sethi yildizsethi.com of familyconstellations.com.au .
-Karen's profile can be found on all three organisational sites.
+Karen's profile can be found on the above organisational sites.
+She participates in regular professional supervision, facilitator member constellations of ANZCI, ISCA, and informal international groups of experienced credentialed facilitators.

 For more information about Family/Systemic Constellations go to www.ulsamer.com www.yildizsethi.com www.ANZCI.com www.shavasti.com